LoKO: Low-Rank Kalman Optimizer for Online Fine-Tuning of Large Models: Additional Experiment Details

-\paragraph{Diagonal Approximation of Covariance Matrix:} Our empirical observations reveal that throughout the training process, the covariance matrix of a feedforward neural network tends towards a (block-)diagonal structure asymptotically.
+Our empirical observations reveal that throughout the training process, the covariance matrix of a feedforward neural network tends towards a (block-)diagonal structure asymptotically.
 Figure~\ref{Fig:diag} illustrates the evolution of the covariance matrix $\mP_{k} \in \R^{n \times n}$ in LeNet-5 utilizing the Kalman optimizer.
 Initially, the matrix exhibits a fully dense positive-definite form, which progressively transitions towards a (block-)diagonal configuration as the training algorithm advances.

-\paragraph{Sensitivity to $\beta$ in EMA:} The sensitivity analysis concerning $\beta$ is depicted in Figure~\ref{Fig:beta-Acc}.
-It is evident that extreme values, either too high or too low, significantly undermine LoKO's performance.
-The optimal range for $\beta$ lies between 0.9 and 0.98, as indicated by the plot.